 Backer Layer

-The final backer layer provides additional support and stability.
+The backer layer provides additional support and stability.

 Where Can I Install Laminate Flooring?

-Laminate flooring is very durable making it a great choice for high traffic areas, such as living rooms or foyers.
-But today’s laminate floors aren't limited to specific rooms.
-The detail and style make it a visually appealing flooring option.
-Waterproof materials and installation allow it to be used in kitchens and even bathrooms.
+Laminate flooring is very durable, making it a great choice for high-traffic areas such as living rooms or foyers.
+But the detail and style make it a visually appealing flooring option for nearly any space and waterproof materials and installation allow you to update bathrooms and kitchens with laminate floors.
 Laminate is also a great choice for basements.
 Just be sure to read the product information on underlayment and installation requirements.

 Using Laminate Flooring on Walls

-Most laminate floor planks can be applied to interior walls (not ceilings or countertops).
-Make sure your wall is clean and dry, plumb (vertical) and stable.
+If you want to style interior walls, look for laminate planks suitable for use on walls.
+Make sure your wall is clean and dry, plumb (completely vertical) and stable.
 Follow the product instructions for preparing the substrate.
-You'll probably need to prime the wall before installing.
+You probably need to prime the wall before installing.

 Waterproof and Water-Resistant Laminate Flooring